streamlink/streamlink/docs/cli.rst

     Specify a maximum size (bytes) for the ringbuffer used by some stream types, default is **32768**.
 Used by RTMP and HLS.
-Use --hds-fragmentbuffer for HDS.
+Use --hds-fragment-buffer for HDS.

 *Plugin options*